Michael addition reaction: Mechanism

-In the reaction mechanism, there is 1 (with R an alkoxy group) as the nucleophile:
+In the reaction mechanism, there is 1 as the nucleophile:

 Deprotonation of 1 by a base leads to carbanion 2, stabilized by its electron-withdrawing groups.
 Structures 2a to 2c are three resonance structures that can be drawn for this species, two of which have enolate ions.
 This nucleophile reacts with the electrophilic alkene 3 to form 4 in a conjugate addition reaction.
 Finally, enolate 4 abstracts a proton from protonated base (or solvent) to produce 5.

 The reaction is dominated by orbital, rather than electrostatic, considerations.
 The HOMO of stabilized enolates has a large coefficient on the central carbon atom while the LUMO of many alpha, beta unsaturated carbonyl compounds has a large coefficient on the beta carbon.
 Thus, both reactants can be considered soft.
 These polarized frontier orbitals are of similar energy, and react efficiently to form a new carbon–carbon bond.

 Like the aldol addition, the Michael reaction may proceed via an enol, silyl enol ether in the Mukaiyama–Michael addition, or more usually, enolate nucleophile.
 In the latter case, the stabilized carbonyl compound is deprotonated with a strong base (hard enolization) or with a Lewis acid and a weak base (soft enolization).
 The resulting enolate attacks the activated olefin with 1,4-regioselectivity, forming a carbon–carbon bond.
 This also transfers the enolate to the electrophile.
 Since the electrophile is much less acidic than the nucleophile, rapid proton transfer usually transfers the enolate back to the nucleophile if the product is enolizable; however, one may take advantage of the new locus of nucleophilicity if a suitable electrophile is pendant.
 Depending on the relative acidities of the nucleophile and product, the reaction may be catalytic in base.
 In most cases, the reaction is irreversible at low temperature.